A7V: Surviving example

 The only surviving A7V is Mephisto, which was abandoned by its crew during the Battle of Villers-Bretonneux in April 1918.
 It was recovered three months later by British and Australian troops, and taken to Australia in 1919 as a trophy.
 The vehicle stood outside the old Queensland Museum in Bowen Hills, Brisbane, under an open-sided shelter for many years until being moved into the new Queensland Museum on Southbank in 1986.
 It was damaged by floodwater in 2011, and taken for restoration to the Workshops Rail Museum, North Ipswich, Queensland.
 After restoration it was displayed at the Australian War Memorial, Canberra, from 2015 until 2017.
 It has now been returned to the Queensland Museum.

 The cannon from A7V 504 Schnuck is on display at the Imperial War Museum North in Manchester.

 Replicas

+There are numerous modern replicas, made to look like the original, many made of wood and modern materials: